coldchair/CPRet/README.md

     * For the **2B old models** (e.g., `CPRetriever-Prob`): at least **16GB of system memory or GPU VRAM**.
     * For the **4B new model** (`CPRetriever-Prob-Qwen3-4B`): **32GB or more of system memory or GPU VRAM**.

+    The above requirements are for fp32; if the device supports bf16, only half of the memory/VRAM is needed.

     Typical query latency:

     * On **CPU** (8 cores): **10–20 seconds**.
     * On **GPU** (e.g., A800): **0.1–1 seconds**.

+    Inference time depends on the input length.

 ---